 Blue Mist (Caryopteris x clandonensis 'Blue Mist'): powder blue flowers

-Dark Knight (Caryopteris x clandonensis 'Dark Knight'): rich deep blue flowers
+Dark Knight (Caryopteris x clandonensis 'Dark Knight'): An upright habit grows 3 to 4 feet high and 2-3 feet wide, rich deep blue flowers

-Longwood Blue (Caryopteris x clandonensis 'Longwood Blue'): a taller cultivar reaching a height of 4 feet, violet-blue flowers
+Longwood Blue (Caryopteris x clandonensis 'Longwood Blue'): a taller cultivar reaching a height of 3 to 4 feet high, violet-blue flowers